tttom/zmxtools/CONTRIBUTING.md

 mypy zmxtools tests/**/*.py
 ```

-This step is mandatory during the CI.
+This step is mandatory during for continuous integration to rebuild the package.

 ## Submitting your code